 - Tap on 'Set current model' to make the highlighted model the current model. - You can Clone the model, which will duplicate the model.
 Please note that when you clone a model Ethos gives the clone a new receiver number.
-If you give it the old receiver number it will work, no need to rebind. - You change the model's folder. - Alternatively, you can Delete the model.
+If you give it the old receiver number it will work, no need to rebind. - You change the model's folder. - You can send or receive the model to or from another radio. - Alternatively, you can Delete the model.
 Note that the Delete option only appears if the selected model is not the current model.